 Morgen was granted access to Bowie’s personal archives, including all of his master recordings and hours of discovered 35mm and 16mm film of his stage performances.
 The filmmaker wrote, directed, produced, and edited the project, while its soundtrack — comprising 48 musical tracks derived from original studio recordings — was helmed by longtime Bowie producer Tony Visconti, Bohemian Rhapsody sound mixer Paul Massey, and Ford v.
 Ferrari sound engineer David Giammarco.
 John Warhurst and Nina Hartstone led the film’s sound design.

-Moonage Daydream will debut in theaters and IMAX this fall before making its way to HBO Max.
+Moonage Daydream will debut in theaters and IMAX on September 16th before making its way to HBO Max.

 Editor’s Note: This article has been updated to note the film’s theatrical release date, as well as its official full-length trailer.